OHBA-analysis/osl/examples/oxford/pd_gripper/README.md

 Example scripts to preprocess and source reconstruct task data
 --------------------------------------------------------------

-These scripts differ from dgresch_int_ext in the order in which we epoch the data.
+These scripts differ from int_ext in the order in which we epoch the data.
 In these example scripts we:

 - Preprocess the continuous sensor data: `1_preprocess.py`.
 - Perform manual ICA: `2_manual_ica.py`.